sjhangiani12/sharanjhangiani.com/index.md

 This is old... will update soon if I feel like it...

+jk^ I don't really want to but i throw some ideas in [thoughts](https://sharanjhangiani.com/thoughts) sometimes. so go check that out if you want.

 <!-- I'm a final year undergraduate in the [Information School](https://ischool.uw.edu/) studying Data Science and Computational Finance at the University of Washington.